nemohan/doc/other/git/4 Undoing changes/5 git rm.md

 ## Why use git rm instead of rm

-A Git repository will recognize when a regular shell `rm` command has been executed on a file it is tracking.
+<font color="green">A Git repository will recognize when a regular shell `rm` command has been executed on a file it is tracking.
 It will update the working directory to reflect the removal.
 It will not update the staging index with the removal.
 An additional `git add` command will have to be executed on the removed file paths to add the changes to the staging index.
-The `git rm` command acts a shortcut in that it will update the working directory and the staging index with the removal.
+The `git rm` command acts a shortcut in that it will update the working directory and the staging index with the removal.</font>

 ## Examples